 Ryan Blaney (+1200)

-He’s tied for the second-best odds to win the final race of the regular season at +1200.
-Since February 2019, Blaney has had an average finish of 15.7 at Daytona, ranking him 14th.
-But he’s also one of only six drivers to win on this track in that span.
-That win was last year when the Team Penske driver took the checkered flag in overtime.
+He’s fourth on the board to win the final race of the regular season at +1200.
+Since February of 2020, Blaney has had an average finish of 9.4 at Daytona, ranking him second.
+He’s also one of only four drivers to win on this track in that span.